-But at UCLA Mattel, it isn’t just any lullaby that plays on the pacifier.
+At UCLA Mattel, it isn’t just any lullaby that plays on the pacifier.
 It’s often a song written by the parents, working alongside one of the hospital’s music therapists.
-The tune is sung by the parents as well.
+The tune is sung by the parents, as well.

-“What I was the most interested in was how we could record the parents’ voices, which the research shows to be the most effective in promoting neurologic development,” Bollard says.
-“It’s a tangible way for parents to help their babies, and it encourages bonding and healthy attachment.”
+“What I was the most interested in was how we could record the parents’ voices, which research shows to be most effective in promoting neurologic development,” Bollard says.
+“It’s a tangible way for parents to help their babies, and encourages bonding and healthy attachment.”

 Does It Work?

-“Parents have reported that the songwriting process is cathartic,” says Bollard.
+“Parents have reported the songwriting process is cathartic,” Bollard says.
 “And many parents have expressed gratitude that their voices are being used when they themselves are unable to be at their baby’s bedside.”

-So, is there a particular tune that is more popular among the parents than others?
+So, is there a particular tune that’s more popular among the parents than others?

-Bollard says that most parents prefer to use melodies that are simple and that they are already familiar with, like “You Are My Sunshine” and “Twinkle, Twinkle Little Star.”
+Bollard says most parents prefer simple melodies they’re already familiar with, like “You Are My Sunshine” and “Twinkle, Twinkle Little Star.”

-“But parents have also requested to recreate Beatles songs, Bob Marley songs, and Stevie Wonder songs, to name a few.”
+“But parents have also requested to recreate Beatles, Bob Marley and Stevie Wonder songs, to name a few.”